-Barb Goffman is a short story author who has won the Agatha Award three times and the Macavity and Silver Falchion awards once.
+Barb Goffman is a short story author who has won the Agatha Award three times and the Anthony, Macavity, and Silver Falchion awards once.
 Additionally, in 2020 she won the Readers Award given out by Ellery Queen’s Mystery Magazine.
-Her award-winning stories are “The Lord is My Shamus” (Macavity Award), “A Year Without Santa Claus” (Agatha Award), “Dear Emily Etiquette” (Agatha Award and EQMM Readers Award), and "Beauty and the Beyotch" (Agatha Award).
+Her award-winning stories are “The Lord is My Shamus” (Macavity Award), “A Year Without Santa Claus” (Agatha Award), “Dear Emily Etiquette” (Agatha Award and EQMM Readers Award), and "Beauty and the Beyotch" (Agatha and Anthony Awards).
 Her sole published collection, Don’t Get Mad, Get Even, won the Silver Falchion Award for Best Collection of 2013.

-Barb has been nominated for major crime-writing short story awards 39 times, including 17 Agatha Award nominations (a category record).
-She’s been nominated for the Anthony Award 8 times, the Derringer Award 4 times, the Macavity Award 8 times, and the Thriller Award once, all for her short stories.
+Barb has been nominated for major crime-writing short story awards 40 times, including 17 Agatha Award nominations (a category record).
+She’s also been nominated for the Macavity Award 9 times, the Anthony Award 8 times, the Derringer Award 4 times, the Thriller Award once, and the Silver Falchion Award once, all for her short stories.
 EQMM Editor Janet Hutchings called one of those stories, "Bug Appétit," "one of the best holiday stories I ever read."
 In addition to EQMM, Barb's stories have appeared in Alfred Hitchcock’s Mystery Magazine, Black Cat Mystery Magazine, Black Cat Weekly, Sherlock Holmes Mystery Magazine, and many anthologies.
 In 2023, she was toastmaster at the Malice Domestic mystery convention.